-At the Bootcamp, your work will be taken apart and put back together by established writers, editors, academics and critics.
+This is not your usual poetry workshop.
+Your work will be taken apart and put back together by established writers, editors, academics and critics.
 You will talk narrative, sequencing, theme, titling; anything that answers the question, "How can and why should these poems be a book?"
 Be prepared to give and take feedback of the highest quality in a challenging and collegial environment.

-Our 2017 edition of Manuscript Bootcamp will have its final shortlist of participants decided by an external panel of esteemed poets: Shirley Geok-lin Lim, Alvin Pang and Nicholas Wong:
+Our 2017 edition of Manuscript Bootcamp had its final list of Bootcamp participants decided by an external panel of esteemed poets: Shirley Geok-lin Lim, Alvin Pang and Nicholas Wong:

 - All participants must submit a manuscript of at least 30 poems in order to be considered.